danehale0612/urMovieReviews-CapstoneProject/README.md

 update 3/20/13:

--In order to make these review more accessable to social network users I will move away from TwitterBootStrap popover to hold the review submitted
+-In order to make these review more accessable to social network users I will move away from TwitterBootStrap popover to hold the review submitted (completed)

--I will make the submitted reviews display in a hidden div, so that when you click on the title of the movie in the table it will show the hidden div with the submitted review and the movie info cards that are displayed in the form.
+-I will make the submitted reviews display in a hidden div, so that when you click on the title of the movie in the table (completed) it will show the hidden div with the submitted review and the movie info cards that are displayed in the form. (completed) -have hidden <tr> sort (through table sort) with the visable <tr>